We respect and value the diversity of our team, our patients and our medical partners.

 Kelly is also extremely passionate about fitness and currently teaches a Fitness and Gentle Pilates classes at The Greenhouse Fitness and Spa.
 This passion reflects in her personal life with hobbies such as swimming cycling and walking which she shares with her 3 x children.
 She just loves Roll Downs!

-Lisa joined the team in July 2016 as Practice Manager and brings in excess of 15 years business and operations management experience in various areas of business.
+Sarah joined the team in November 2017 as Practice Manager and brings in excess of 15 years business and operations management experience in various areas of business.

 + Read more

 She enjoys new challenges and also the challenges of streamlining businesses to ensure that the client experience is the best it can be.
-She is a member of the CIPD and deals with all staff matters to ensure that we have happy staff and happy customers.
+She deals with all staff matters to ensure that we have happy staff and happy customers.

-Lisa has worked in customer service roles for over 25 years and enjoys working with the clients and assisting them on their client journey and looks forward to welcoming you all to the clinic along with the other members of the administration team.
+Sarah has worked in health for many years enjoys working with the clients and assisting them on their client journe.
+Sarah looks forward to welcoming you all to the clinic along with the other members of the administration team.

 Working at the practice